hweidner/check-mk-goodies/README.md

 [psi: pressure stall information for CPU, memory, and IO v2](https://lwn.net/Articles/759658/) and
-[Linux Pressure Stall Information (PSI) by Example](https://unixism.net/2019/08/linux-pressure-stall-information-psi-by-example/) for details on how pressure stall infomation work.
+[Linux Pressure Stall Information (PSI) by Example](https://unixism.net/2019/08/linux-pressure-stall-information-psi-by-example/) for details on how pressure stall information work.

 As the output of this check is very dynamic, it should not be cached by the agent (e.g. put it in the local script directory, not one of it's